advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 - Learn how to work together as a team on GitHub.
 - Work under project manager and do feedback sessions to make more improvements.

-## Tech Stack
+## Tech/Framework used
- React, Bootstrap, MUI, javaScript
+- MERN Stack (MongoDB, Express.js, React.js, Node.js)
- Node, Express, MongoDB, postman
+- JavaScript

 ## Backend